SamJoan/zer0u/README.md

-The idea is to create a new default where if any of the developers of our organisation make a mistake similar to the one above this doesn't result in the exfiltration of data from our DB.
+The idea is to create a new default where if any of the developers of our organisation make a mistake similar to the one above this doesn't result in the exfiltration of data from our database.
 Here are some resources I used in order to learn about this:

 * [Using Postgres Row-Level Security in Ruby on Rails by PGAnalyze](https://pganalyze.com/blog/postgres-row-level-security-ruby-rails)
 * [Designing the most performant Row Level Security schema in Postgres](https://cazzer.medium.com/designing-the-most-performant-row-level-security-strategy-in-postgres-a06084f31945)

 Caveat: RLS does not prevent, nor necessarily reduce the impact of SQL injection vulnerabilities.
-For more information regarding SQL injection vulnerabilities in Rails see [here](https://rails-sqli.org/)
+For more information regarding SQL injection vulnerabilities in Rails see [here](https://rails-sqli.org/).

 If you read through the resources above it is easy to see that RLS is not a first-class citizen of Rails.
 Additionally, because RLS is highly specific to